 - 1 green pepper, diced

 - 1 yellow onion, sliced

 - 1 large tomato, roughly chopped

 - Pistou, for serving

-- Chop the eggplant, zucchini, green pepper, onion, and garlic and add them to a large bowl.
+- Chop the eggplant, zucchini, green pepper, and onion and add them to a large bowl.
+(Mince the garlic and set it aside.)
 Add the 2 tablespoons olive oil and 1 teaspoon kosher salt and toss to combine.

 - In a large frying pan or large cast iron skillet, heat 2 tablespoons olive oil over medium high heat.
 Add half of the vegetables and cook about 5 minutes, stirring occasionally until lightly browned (not fully cooked) and remove to a bowl.